ethereum/go-ethereum/content/docs/developers/geth-developer/Private-Network.md

 - Ethereum platform features enabled at launch (`config`).
 Enabling and disabling features once the blockchain is running requires scheduling a [hard fork](https://ethereum.org/en/glossary/#hard-fork).

 - Initial block gas limit (`gasLimit`).
 This impacts how much EVM computation can happen within a single block.
-Mirroring the main Ethereum network is generally a [good choice][gaslimit-chart].
+Mirroring the main Ethereum network is generally a [good choice](https://etherscan.io/chart/gaslimit).
 The block gas limit can be adjusted after launch using the `--miner.gastarget` command-line flag.

 - Initial allocation of ether (`alloc`).
 This determines how much ether is available to the addresses listed in the genesis block.
 Additional ether can be created through mining as the chain progresses.